pysnippet/django-forbid/docs/docs/configuration.md

 ## GeoIP2

-Configuring the `GEOIP_PATH` variable is important.
+Configuring the `GEOIP_PATH` variable is important if you are going to use either forbid access by location or detect VPN users.
 This variable should contain the path to the GeoLite2 database file.
-You can [download](https://dev.maxmind.com/geoip/geoip2/geolite2/) the database from MaxMind's website.
+You can [download](https://dev.maxmind.com/geoip/geoip2/geolite2/) the database from MaxMind's website for free.
 The `GeoLite2-City.mmdb` file is enough for this application.
 The `GEOIP_PATH` variable should be set to the directory containing the database file.